NFL Team Grades for Week 3

 Result: Lost 27-6

 There were plenty of letdowns in Week 3, but none stood out more than Minnesota's.
-After an emotional tie against the rival Packers last week, the Vikings may have simply overlooked the Bills.
+After an emotional tie against the rival Packers last week, the Vikings may have overlooked the Bills.
 That proved to be a big mistake.

-Not having Dalvin Cook certainly hurt, but that's not an excuse for completely melting down against Buffalo's pass rush.
-Kirk Cousins was sacked four times, fumbled three, lost two and tossed an interception.
+Not having Dalvin Cook hurt, but that's not an excuse for melting down against Buffalo's pass rush.
+Kirk Cousins was sacked four times, fumbled three times (lost two) and tossed an interception.
 You're not going to win many games when your quarterback is constantly under pressure and frequently coughs up the ball.

 You're also not going to win often when your defense cannot stop a quarterback on the ground.
 The Vikings defense made rookie Josh Allen (39 yards, two touchdowns) look like Cam Newton, and his scrambling opened up some easy throws and downfield plays.